arabica-project/composable/README.md

 # composable
-Composable categorical framework for composes services with Go
+Composable is a categorical framework for composes services with Go